 Turku South Coast, Finland Travel Guide

 Aura River cycling paths are flat and easy for leisurely rides.
 Ruissalo Island has an excellent network of cycling paths, including paved and gravel routes.
-Archipelago Trail (Saariston Rengastie) is a renowned, multi-day cycling route across islands, connected by ferries.
+Archipelago Trail (Saariston Rengastie) is a renowned, multi-day cycling route across islands, joined by ferries.

 True "adventure sports" with high adrenaline are limited within Turku city limits.
-In the wider Archipelago, some operators might have sea kayaking excursions to remote islands, coasteering, or fishing trips.
+In the wider Archipelago, some operators might have ocean kayaking excursions to remote islands, coasteering, or fishing trips.
 These usually require advance booking.

 Engage with Finnish culture through hands-on experiences and performances.